 Because the HD 6XX’s open-back design won’t isolate you from outside noise or prevent sound from being heard by those nearby, it may be best-suited for quieter home and office environments.
 Like all headphones in Sennheiser’s HD 600 line, this new model can be disassembled by hand to its component parts, all of which can be easily replaced.
 Many of its parts are interchangeable with others in the series, and owners of the HD 6XX can benefit from the rich aftermarket and brain trust of modifications and gear matching—along with excellent long-term support from Sennheiser itself.

 Massdrop is offering a purchasable extended warranty with accidental coverage for this product.
-Select the option at checkout, and your purchase will be protected from drops, spills, accidents, everything but theft, for 3 years.
+Select the option at checkout, and your purchase will be protected from drops, spills, accidents, and everything but theft for 3 years.
 See the full details of our warranty program here.

 Your payment method will be charged 2 hours after purchase.
 Cancellations are accepted until that time, after which the request will be submitted to vendors to deliver the best delivery time to members, making all sales final.
 Be sure to check the discussion page for updates.